The ranges are narrow. The action is up and down.

 The ranges and changes reflect the up and down characteristic.
 The low to high trading ranges are well below their 22 day averages.
 The GBPUSD has the largest range at 59 pips.
 The USDCHF only has a 27 pip trading range.
 All the currency pairs has had time below and above the 0.0 unchanged line.
 The most recent move has seen the dollar go from being stronger to weaker.
 The EURGBP which fell sharply yesterday until consolidating in the US afternoon, has continued that consolidation today and is unchanged on the day.
 The JPY crosses were lower but are pointing higher as US stocks are rebounding higher after the up and down (closed lower) session yesterday.

 In other markets:

-in the European markets the major indices are lower:
+In the European stock markets the major indices are lower

 - German DAX, -0.7%

 In the US debt market, yields are modestly higher.
 The yield curve is steeper by about 1 basis point